 - Erase and Remove from Account remotely: To do this, the previous owner can use the web or use his other Apple device.
 Here are both the ways

-- Using other Apple Devices: Ask the previous owner to open Find My app on his other iPhone, iPad, or Mac.
+- Using other Apple Devices: Ask the previous owner to open the Find My app on his other iPhone, iPad, or Mac.
 Login with his Apple ID if asked.
 Next, click on Devices and select the iPhone he gave to you.
 Choose Erase This Device.
 Once the process completes, choose to Remove from Account.

-Important: While the previous owner takes the above actions, make sure mobile data or Wi-Fi is connected to the iPhone that is with you.
+Necessary: While the previous owner takes the above actions, make sure mobile data or Wi-Fi is connected to the iPhone that is with you.
 Then only, the device can be erased.

 Once the process completes, the iPhone is free of Activation Lock.
 Now, restart the iPhone and set it up using your existing Apple ID or create a new one.

 As you might have figured out, the above steps work if the previous owner is kind, cooperative, and without ill motives.
-There are plenty of scamsters, especially online, who sell you the device and then later ask you additional payment to remove the Activation Lock.
+There are plenty of scamsters, especially online, who sell you the device and then later ask you for additional payment to remove the Activation Lock.
 So make sure you are cautious before buying.